The Teochew Family: Production

-Produced by one of Singapore's pioneer producers Chua Swan, The Teochew Family was a major production by the then Television Corporation of Singapore.
-The production team went to various places in Chaozhou in order to find the correct setting for the show.
+To add authenticity to the show, the drama was filmed in Shantou, Guandong, China.
+Teochew opera troupe, xiangsheng artistes and a traditional dance and acrobatic troupe were hired as part of the productions.

 According to Singaporean author Rong Zi (蓉子), who served as consultant for the show, in her book Tonight I Think Of Singapore, she believed that this was one of Chua Swan's most difficult productions ever.